Seminar: Composing with a voice not written into tradition

 Duration 2h 25m

-Speakers LISA FLORENTINE SCHMALZ (DIRECTOR OF AKADEMIE ZWEITE MODERNE), SØS GUNVER RYBERG (COMPOSER), KIRSTINE FOGH VINDELEV (COMPOSER)
+Speakers LISA FLORENTINE SCHMALZ (DIRECTOR OF AKADEMIE ZWEITE MODERNE), SØS GUNVER RYBERG (COMPOSER), MARCELA LUCATELLI (COMPOSER AND PERFORMANCE ARTIST)

 Moderator NANA SENDEROVITZ (MUSIC DRAMATURG AND PRODUCER AT SORT/HVID)